ocoretech/CTF-workbook/VulnTraining.md

                               Flag 8 found by Brute force attack

 Click on id 1 and check for a GET request and send it to the repeater.
-You will find a token in the response tab when you search for a id 10.
+You will find a token in the response tab when you search for an id 10.
 Use that token as a cookie with the help of "ffuf".
 You will find one endpoint i.e. "api".

 It says API error, so try and look for any GET requests through request bin.
 You will find the nineth flag with the help of "api" endpoint.
 The GET request will also provide you with a X-token.